 Possible use case scenarios.
 (1) Verifying the printer status before printing.
 If the printer is in error state, you print the label to a backup printer.
 (2) Counting the number of jobs waiting in a spooler of main printer.
 If there are too many, you will print label to alternative printer.
 (3) You will verify the printer status before printing.
-If the printer is in error state, you will not print labels, but report the error back to the main system using any of the outbound actions, such as Send Data to TCP/IP Port, HTTP Request, Data and Connectivity, Web Service, or as the trigger response.
+If the printer is in error state, you will not print labels, but report the error back to the main system using any of the outbound actions, such as Send Data to TCP/IP Port, Send Data to HTTP, Execute SQL Statement, Web Service, or as the trigger response.